What shareholders can do to beat the market with SoFi Technologies Inc. (SOFI) stock - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Feb 02 when Lavet Robert S sold 200,000 shares for $8.06 per share.
 The transaction valued at 1,612,400 led to the insider holds 1,253,269 shares of the business.

 Noto Anthony bought 300,000 shares of SOFI for $1,378,020 on Dec 16.
 The Chief Executive Officer now owns 5,658,612 shares after completing the transaction at $4.59 per share.
 On Dec 15, another insider, Noto Anthony, who serves as the Chief Executive Officer of the company, bought 225,000 shares for $4.59 each.
 As a result, the insider paid 1,033,223 and bolstered with 5,358,612 shares of the company.